bgamari/ghc-wiki-import/records/declared-overloaded-record-fields.md

 >

-See \<Dot as Postfix Func Apply\> for that dot notation, but note that nothing in this proposal assumes dot notation will be needed.\]
+See [Dot as Postfix Function Apply](records/declared-overloaded-record-fields/dot-postfix) for that dot notation, but note that nothing in this proposal assumes dot notation will be needed.\]